-By Dayami Padron, FIU Film Studies student
+By Dayami Padron, FIU Film Studies writer

 Award-winning filmmaker and FIU alum, Gabriel Rhenals, talks about starting a company and his latest festival run.
 Gabriel has several short films under his belt and he’s been featured at events like the Miami Short Film Festival.
 With accolades like “Best Screenplay,” Gabriel is quickly becoming someone to watch.
 He assures us that the most essential resource for anyone planning to make a film is a dream.